 Culture as Prevention in Southwest Colorado

-Written by Hannah Groves, Program Manager of the Regional Health Connector Program, made possible by the shared knowledge, expertise and work of Imo Succo and partnership of Southwestern Colorado Area Health Education Center
+Written by Hannah Groves, Program Manager of the Regional Health Connector Program, and made possible by the shared knowledge, expertise and work of Imo Succo and partnership of Southwestern Colorado Area Health Education Center

 Utilizing her years of experience as a police dispatcher, her Master of Social Work education, and her lived experience as a member of the Navajo Nation tribe and passion for her community, Regional Health Connector Imo Succo is an educator, advocate and culture bearer for Native American communities in Southwest Colorado.
 She is hosted by local organization Southwestern Colorado Area Health Education Center, who supports her in the RHC role.